berghaus/wedding.frankette.info/content/en/homepage/location.md

 #####Where and when

 The party is on August 5th at the Neuwirt in Garching bei München (the wedding itself was on December 9th 2022).
-The reception starts in the early afternoon (exact time will follow) after and your aging hosts will have to go to bed by midnight.
+The reception starts at 13:00 with cold cuts (you can come with an empty stomach!).
+Afternoon will bring a wedding cake.
+Dinner is served at around 18:00, and some sports program (dancing!) will follow.
+Your aging hosts will have to go to bed by midnight.

 ##### Accomodation